vapor-community/auth-example/README.md

-# Basic Template
+# Auth Example

-A basic vapor template for starting a new Vapor web application.
-If you're using vapor toolbox, you can use: `vapor new --template=basic`
+A basic example using authentication.
+Contains a basic `User` class stored in a Fluent memory driver that can be registered, logged in, and then access protected routes.

 ## 📖 Documentation